AMV007/stack_overflow_clones/README.md

 # stack_overflow_clones
-# to track grabage sites from search results
+# to block stackoverflow clones from search results

-source was taken from : https://gist.github.com/foobarrio/0dde8b5c4713594cddf5
+first source was taken from : https://gist.github.com/foobarrio/0dde8b5c4713594cddf5

 to block this sites from google search engine, you can use extensions and provide this list to them, for example: